facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 Be Mindful of Tax and Recordkeeping

 Donations can be deductible, but documentation matters.
 The IRS Publication 561 provides guidance on how to value donated items and what records to keep.
 The IRS requires that donated items be in good condition and valued at what someone would realistically pay for them today—not what you originally spent.
-Keeping receipts, taking a few photos, and maintaining a simple list can make a meaningful difference at tax time.

 Capture What You Keep